rschristopher/rschristopher.github.io/src/criticisms/toxic-maxis.md

  working and saving in Bitcoin, buying any Bitcoin you have to sell.
-Even if it's banned, maximalists will still be there, in black and grey markets --
+Even if it's banned, maximalists will still be there -- in black and grey markets --
  *staying humble, stacking sats*.
 Because of this, Bitcoin has a floor that is far above zero,